ezrahall1/creating-cloud-phone-system-using-3CX/README.md

 <H3>Step 2 – Creating EC2 instance and key pair</H3>

-From there I headed over to the EC2 section in order to create the EC2 instance and key pair
+From there I headed over to the EC2 section in order to create the EC2 instance and key pair.

 <img src="https://i.imgur.com/gq2nNx2.png" height="80%" width="80%" alt="Image 9"/>